Imandyr/Quote-application/README.md

 # Quote-application
-Simple application for creating and manipulating text quotes.
+Simple application for creating and manipulating text quotes with GUI written on Python Tkinter and database stored on MySQL server.